AI vs Human OSINT: Can AI Replace Investigators?

 The most critical limitation: AI hallucination.
 Large language models generate plausible-sounding false details when confident.

+Real-World Example.
 An investigator used an LLM to summarize a person's social media history.
 The model generated: "John Doe holds a PhD in Physics from MIT, published 5 papers in Nature, and worked at Google from 2015-2017."
+Reality: John Doe has no PhD, published nothing in Nature, never worked at Google.
+The model fabricated a plausible biography.
+These false details could destroy an investigation if used in court or corporate reporting.

 Espectro OSINT is your platform for open source intelligence.